skippbox/kmachine/README.md

 -------------

 kmachine is currently rebased on docker-machine 0.5.0 (latest) and all drivers are used the same way.
-The binaries are called `docker-machin` but we will get them renamed.
+The binaries are called `kmachine`.
+The configuration files are kept in `~/.kube/machine` so that it does not interfere with an existing installation of `docker-machine`.

 Build
 -----